 - What adjectives do your guests use to describe your brand?

 - Do you know your core values?

 - What benefits do my guests receive by staying at the inn?

 - What compliments do I consistently hear or read from my guests?

 - How am I different from my competitors and how do guests experience that difference?

 - What is my greater purpose as a B&B owner/innkeeper/host?

 It is more important than ever to reassure guests of your commitment to their wellbeing.
 It is best to share the details about the safety measures you have in place to protect your guests, during their stay, to the best of your ability.

 In closing, share and show reasons why potential guests should come experience what it’s like to be a guest at your place of hospitality.
 Do you have questions about bed and breakfast branding?
 Are you looking to buy or sell a B&B inn?
-Contact experienced, licensed realtors (as well as former innkeepers) Rob Sales and Lori Blass of B&B Consulting.
+Contact experienced, licensed realtor (as well as a former innkeeper) Rob Sales of B&B Consulting.